-- No one section of fence or railing may exceed 4' high by 8' long. - 1) The width at the base shall not exceed 8 inches.

-2) Any jacks or supports shall not exceed the height and width and shall count towards the total length of the section (maximum 8') and the total allowed. (maximum 12')

-- Plastic lattice may be used to create fence and railing. - Soft plastic floral trim and vines may be used in the construction of fence and railing (i.e. a hedge, vine on a fence, etc.) without restrictions.
+- No one section of fence or railing may exceed 4' high by 8' long.
+Note that the rail measurements do not allow for it to stand on end as a 4x8 piece of scenery. - 1) The width at the base shall not exceed 8 inches. - 2) Any jacks or supports shall not exceed the height and width and shall count towards the total length of the section (maximum 8') and the total allowed. (maximum 12') - Plastic lattice may be used to create fence and railing. - Soft plastic floral trim and vines may be used in the construction of fence and railing (i.e. a hedge, vine on a fence, etc.) without restrictions.
 As a permanent part of the fence/railing, they do not count towards the plant allotment.